New Jersey Rear-End Truck Accident Attorneys

 Personal injury protection is another coverage you can apply for on your own insurance policy.
 PIP provides coverage for lost wages and medical expenses.
 If you need treatment for your injuries, you can provide your PIP insurance information to the doctor, and they will send all your medical bills to the insurance company for payment.
 You can also file a PIP claim to cover any income you couldn’t earn because your injury prevented you from working.

 Many rear-end truck accident cases can get resolved through an insurance claim.
-At Brach Eichler Trial Lawyers, we’ll attempt to reach a full and fair settlement amount with the insurance company.
+At Brach Eichler Injury Lawyers, we’ll attempt to reach a full and fair settlement amount with the insurance company.
 However, there are times when the insurance company will deny the claim or refuse to settle for a favorable amount.
 When that happens, we can file a lawsuit.
 Not only can we sue the insurance company, but also the at-fault truck driver or their employer.

 The statute of limitations in New Jersey for pursuing a truck accident lawsuit is two years.